psyb0t/piraterf/README.md

 - **Frequency**: Transmission frequency in Hz
 - **Picture File**: Upload or select image file
   > **Upload Process**: Images converted via ImageMagick to RGB 320x256 format (.rgb extension) for SSTV transmission, saved to `./files/images/uploads/` (spectrum paint .Y files also available if previously uploaded)

+**Reception:**

+- **Demodulation**: USB mode
+- **SSTV Mode**: Martin 1
+- **Decoding**: Can be decoded using QSSTV or other SSTV software
+- **⚠️ UNVERIFIED**: The author has attempted decoding with QSSTV but has not successfully received images yet.
+The rpitx SSTV module is trusted to generate proper Martin 1 signals.
+If you successfully decode SSTV transmissions from PIrateRF, please open a PR describing your setup and decoding process!

 **Applications:** Image transmission over radio, amateur radio SSTV, visual communication, cock pic broadcasting - look at that big ass rooster